Knights Of Columbus

 How does Knights Of Columbus spend its money?

 Knights Of Columbus directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 15%.
+This meets the 65% industry benchmark.

 Are donations to Knights Of Columbus tax-deductible?